 ↑↓: Difference in EP of the final table between current prediction and prediction before season (details in further analyses

 Here, fans can check the probabilities according to which their team wins, looses or draws in the next round.
 It is often erroneously assumed that we predict the team with higher winning probability will win.
 This interpretation is misleading.
 You should think about the presented numbers in the following way: Imagine the same teams in the same situation play against each other 100 times.
 Then the reported probabilities show how many of these imaginary 100 games are expected to have the respective outcome.

 Over- and underperformers

-The graph below shows for each team whether its achievements so far are above (green) or below (red) the expectations.
+The graph below shows for each team whether its achievements so far are above (green) or below (red) the expectations before the season.
 The bars show the difference between actually achieved points and points that a team was predicted to achieve so far according to the model in the beginning of the season.